-The Disability Studies minor curriculum allows students to consider disability from different perspectives.
-Through the core courses students examine individual, family, and policy issues.
-The three topic area electives allow students to select courses that engage with different topics and disciplines that match their particular interests.
+The Disability Studies minor curriculum provides an interdisciplinary framework for students to learn about disability.
+The core courses challenge students to consider disability from different perspectives and the social contexts and resources that support inclusion in all aspects of community life.
+The electives allow students to select courses that engage with different topics and disciplines that match their particular interests.

-Note: At least one of the elective courses must be from outside the requirements of a student’s major and outside a student’s major department.
+- At least one of these electives must be from outside the requirements of the student’s major.